c3bottles/c3bottles/INSTALL.md

 # System Requirements

-In order to install c3bottles, you will need:
+In order to install c3bottles, you will need Python 3 and the following
+dependencies:

-*   Flask (python-flask)
+*   Flask
+*   Flask-Babel
+*   Flask-Bcrypt

-*   Flask-SQLAlchemy (python-flask-sqlalchemy)
+*   Flask-SQLAlchemy
 *   Flask-Login >= 0.3.0 (versions <0.3.0 will not work since a breaking
-    change has been done in the API) (python-flask-login)
+    change has been done in the API)

-*   Flask-WTF (python-flaskext.wtf)
+*   Flask-WTF

-*   CairoSVG (python-cairosvg)
+*   CairoSVG

-*   PyPDF2 (python-pypdf2)
+*   PyPDF2

-*   Python-QRCode (python-qrcode)
+*   Python-QRCode
 *   a WSGI-capable webserver (e.g. Apache)
 *   some SQL server supported by SQLAlchemy
     (the author uses PostgreSQL but others should work, too)

-*   ImageMagick, GDAL and the gdal2tiles.py script to generate the map tiles (imagemagick, gdal-bin and python-gdal)
+*   ImageMagick, GDAL and the gdal2tiles.py script to generate the map tiles
 *   the Node.js package manager (npm)
 *   on Debian, Node.js is fucked up, so the legacy symlink is needed for npm etc. (node-legacy)

 # Installation

-1. Make sure all the dependencies are installed.
-    On Debian using Apache, you can do:

-        $ apt-get install python-flask python-flask-sqlalchemy \
-                          python-flask-login python-flaskext.wtf \
-                          python-cairosvg python-pypdf2 python-qrcode \
-                          libapache2-mod-wsgi imagemagick \
-                          gdal-bin python-gdal npm nodejs-legacy

-2. Copy the files into some directory readable by the web server.
-    You can clone the repository from Github:
+1. Clone the repository from Github:

         $ git clone https://github.com/der-michik/c3bottles.git
+        $ cd c3bottles

+2. Make sure all the dependencies are installed.
+The easiest way is to install them using `pip`:

+        $ pip install -r requirements.txt

+    If you prefer a virtualenv, you can of course also use that:

+        $ virtualenv venv
+        $ venv/bin/pip install -r requirements.txt

-3. Fetch all the dependencies and build everything:
+3. Fetch the frontend dependencies and build everything:

         $ npm install
         $ npm run build